Wired Gaming Keyboard Mouse Combo LED Rainbow Backlit Gaming Keyboard RGB Gaming Mouse Ergonomic Wrist Rest 104 Keys Keyboard Mouse 4800 DPI for. | Better Homes & Gardens

 Advertisement

 Best Quality Guranteed.
-Gaming Mouse and KeyboardIncluding a 7 kinds of RGB Gaming Mouse and a Rainbow Backlit Gaming Keyboard.
-Rainbow backlights takes you into a pretty cool gaming atmosphere quickly.7 kinds of RGB Gaming Mouse: Breathing, Colorful, Rainbow, Floe light, waltz, 4-Seazons, LED OFf Keyboard Mouse Combo-Ergonomic keyboard and mouse design, fits naturally in your hand.
+Gaming Mouse and KeyboardIncluding a 7 Colorful Circular Breathing LED Gaming Mouse and a Rainbow Backlit Gaming Keyboard.
+Rainbow backlights takes you into a pretty cool gaming atmosphere quickly.7 circular breathing color of mouse: Red, Green, Blue, Yollow, Purple, Cyan, Pink.
+Fantastic for games.
+Keyboard Mouse Combo-Ergonomic keyboard and mouse design, fits naturally in your hand.
 The USB keyboard and gaming mouse is simple to use, just 'plug and play'.
 No additional software or firmware required.
 Computer Keyboards-Simultaneous operation of the USB LED backlit keyboards up to 19 keys without conflict, 11 multimedia combination keys on the top of the keyboard (FN+F1~F10, F12), interchangeable 'W/A/S/D' keys and WIN keys can be disabled for gaming.
-RGB Gaming Mice-Resolution up to 6400 Dots Per Inch, Four levels adjustable, 800-1600-2400-3200-4800-6400 Dots Per Inch, the ergonomic gaming mouse with Dots Per Inch s
+Gaming Mice-Resolution up to 6400 Dots Per Inch, Four levels adjustable, 800-1600-2400-3200-4800-6400 Dots Per Inch, the ergonomic gaming mouse